3bdillahiomar/3bdillahiomar/README.md

 # Hi, I'm Abdillahi Osman Omar 👋

-## MGEO-Geoinformatics Student
+## Geospatial Data Engineer

-I'm currently pursuing my MGEO in Geoinformatics at ITC, University of Twente, focusing on the intersection of Machine Learning (ML), Artificial Intelligence (AI), and Geographic Information Systems (GIS).
-My passion lies in leveraging technology to understand and protect our environment, offering insights that lead to actionable solutions for a sustainable future.
+I'm a Geospatial Data Engineer with a background in Geoinformatics (GeoAI) from ITC, University of Twente, focusing on the intersection of Machine Learning (ML), Artificial Intelligence (AI), and Geographic Information Systems (GIS).
+My passion lies in using technology to understand and protect our environment, offering information that lead to actionable solutions for a sustainable future.

 ### 🌍 About Me

-- 🎓 Pursuing a Master's in Geoinformatics (MGEO) at [ITC, University of Twente](https://www.itc.nl/).
+- 🎓 Graduate of a Master's in Geoinformatics (GeoAI) at [ITC, University of Twente](https://www.itc.nl/).
 - 💻 Experienced in ML/AI and GIS, working on projects that analyze spatial data to solve complex problems.
 - 🌱 Passionate about environmental stewardship and the role of technology in natural hazards.
 - 🤝 Looking to collaborate on projects that combine ML/AI with geospatial analysis to drive environmental initiatives.